StatisticalRethinkingJulia/StatisticalRethinking.jl/README.md

 ## Purpose of this package

-This package contains Julia versions of selected code snippets and mcmc models contained in the R package "rethinking" associated with the book Statistical Rethinking by Richard McElreath.
+This package contains Julia versions of selected code snippets and mcmc models contained in the R package "rethinking" associated with the book [Statistical Rethinking](https://xcelab.net/rm/statistical-rethinking/) by Richard McElreath.

 As stated many times by the author in his online lectures, this package is not intended to take away the hands-on component of the course.
 The clips are just meant to get you going but learning means experimenting, in this case using Julia and Stan.

-## Current release of StatisticalRethinking: 2.2.9
+## StatisticalRethinking: 2.2.9

 StatisticalRethinking.jl v2.x.y contains the setup as has been around for the last 2 years.
 I'm planning on maintaining it until late 2021.
 To install:
 ```